Agave: planting, growing, and caring for

 The Agave filifera is adorned with long white filaments.

-Once well established, the Agave requires no special care.
+Once well established, Agave requires no special care.
 It is easy to grow in regions where it does not freeze severely.

 In the ground